The emergency phase may be over, but the rebuilding and recovery will take years

 Not one disaster, but three

-The region of Central Sulawesi was hit not only by a one natural disaster, but by three simultaneous disasters: a violent earthquake of magnitude 7.5; a terrible tsunami that hit its coastal area for miles a few minutes later, with waves reaching 6 meters in height; and the destruction of entire villages, engulfed by land that had become marshy and shifting as a result of a geological phenomenon called liquefaction.
+The region of Central Sulawesi was hit not only by a one natural disaster, but by three simultaneous disasters: a violent earthquake of magnitude 7.5; a terrible tsunami that hit its coastal area for miles a few minutes later, with waves reaching 6 metres in height; and the destruction of entire villages, engulfed by land that had become marshy and shifting as a result of a geological phenomenon called liquefaction.
 “The earth trembles regularly here,” said Frilly, a 21 years-old girl from Palu who currently works as translator for Medair.
 “We are used to it.
 This time it was with incredible force.
 But we immediately understood what it was.
 The tsunami too, we have always known that coastal areas are at risk, so some of the inhabitants had moved inland in recent years.
 But nobody, nobody here had ever heard of liquefaction.”

 Of seismic origin, this phenomenon can occur when soil saturated with water loses its lift, thus allowing the depression and the collapse of things built on top it.
 Several villages were literally engulfed and buried in the ground.
 “The earth had gone crazy, it looked like a blender,” said Frilly.
 “The earth was spinning, breaking, the houses were falling apart.
 It was so chaotic; it looked like the end of the world. ”